mithu2649/coditorial/README.md

 # Coditorial

-Official Website for the Coditorial YouTube Channel.

-Can be customized to be used as a personal Blog.
+Official Website for the Coditorial YouTube Channel created using Nodejs, Express MongoDB.
+It can be customized to be used as a personal Blog.

-Created using Nodejs, Express MongoDB, and ejs<br>

 I'm thinking of implementing react, But don't have enoguh knowledge of it.
 Feel free to contribute.